LaboratoireMecaniqueLille/crappy/docs/source/index.rst

 ----------------

-:doc:`Install Crappy <installation>`, then follow the :doc:`first-test tutorial <tutorials/getting_started>`.
-Its first example uses simulated hardware and shows how to connect Blocks, display measurements, and record them from one script.
+:doc:`Install Crappy <installation>`, then follow the :doc:`first-test tutorial <tutorials/quickstart>`.
+Its example uses simulated hardware, prints measurements in the terminal, and stops automatically after a few seconds.

 Control hardware
 ----------------

-Use an :ref:`IOBlock <tutorials/getting_started:2.e. the ioblock block>` to acquire measurements or send outputs through an InOut.
-Use a :ref:`Machine Block <tutorials/getting_started:2.f. the machine block>` to drive one or more Actuators.
+Follow :doc:`the data-acquisition tutorial <tutorials/data_acquisition>` to
+read measurements through an IOBlock.
+The :doc:`data-recording tutorial <tutorials/data_recording>` saves selected measurements in a CSV file.
+Follow
+:doc:`the actuator tutorial <tutorials/actuator_control>` to drive an Actuator through a Machine Block.
 The :doc:`features` page lists the integrations distributed with Crappy.

 Build an image pipeline
 -----------------------

-Read :doc:`concepts/image_pipelines` to choose an architecture, then follow the :ref:`Camera acquisition and VisionBlocks tutorial
+Read :doc:`concepts/image_pipelines` to choose an architecture, then follow the :doc:`first image-pipeline tutorial <tutorials/image_pipeline>`.
-<tutorials/getting_started:2.b. camera acquisition and visionblocks>`.
-Separate
 VisionBlocks are recommended for new image pipelines.
 The all-in-one Camera Blocks remain supported and are not planned for deprecation.

 Adapt Crappy to a specific need
 -------------------------------